Eddie Iz Running

 Eddie running through Burscough for Comic ReliefI had the privilege of shaking hands with the awesome Eddie Izzard today - a truly humbling experience, considering that not only is this one of the funniest comedians in the world, but also, more importantly, she was about 22 miles into her fifteenth marathon for Comic Relief / Sport Relief.
 Because it's important, the link for donating is here: Comic Relief You can also follow her amazing and crazy antics on Twitter.
 And so, on to the other reasons to love (and support) Eddie Izzard.
-It's fairly safe to assume everyone knows Eddie is a transvestite.
-He wears make-up extraordinarily well; some of his outfits are beyond stunning and one can only marvel at the fact that the man doesn't fall over himself, charging about the stage in 3+ inch high heels.
-He simultaneously manages to shove his transvestism in your face and just 'be it'.
-Whilst others in the limelight would be mortified by the prospect of their cross-dressing being declared of public interest, Eddie proudly displays his identity for all to see.
+It's fairly safe to assume everyone knows Eddie has always been 'gender non-conforming'.
+She wears fantastic make-up; some of her outfits are beyond stunning and one can only marvel at the fact that she doesn't fall over herself, charging about the stage in three-plus-inch high heels.
+She simultaneously manages to shove her gender queerness in your face and just 'be it'.
+Whilst others in the limelight would be mortified by the prospect of their gender being declared of public interest, Eddie proudly displays her identity for all to see.

-Unlike most British people, he's taken the time to learn a language other than English.
-The rest of us are too idle or too arrogant to bother, but Eddie is fluent in French and even though I don't understand some bits of his sketch about being bilingual, it remains one of my favourites, because he has this knack of taking the mundane and making it sublimely funny.
-It is his lack of ignorance in general and Britishness in particular that makes him one of the best ambassadors the UK has ever had.
+Unlike most British people, she's taken the time to learn a language other than English.
+The rest of us are too idle or too arrogant to bother, but Eddie is fluent in French and even though I don't understand some bits of her sketch about being bilingual, it remains one of my favourites, because she has this knack of taking the mundane and making it sublimely funny.
+It is her lack of ignorance in general and Britishness in particular that makes her one of the best ambassadors the UK has ever had.
 From Star Wars (Death Star Canteen for example) to Bee-keeping (Covered in Bees), Eddie's eclecticism shows off her intellect and quick wit.